ecust-sl/3DUnet/README.md

 ## Running

-Out model training：python train.py
+-Out model training：python train.py
-Out model testing: python inference.py
+-Out model testing: python inference.py

 ## Tip
-1.Two or more categories will require you to adjust the category code 2.For training and testing, you simply need to modify the corresponding paths.
+-1.Two or more categories will require you to adjust the category code -2.For training and testing, you simply need to modify the corresponding paths.
-3.The specific network architecture is located within the unet3d folder.
+-3.The specific network architecture is located within the unet3d folder.